Snow

 - keep light inside the van from showing someone is inside at night

-I got six midrange (about $100 each), covers from a company called VanEssential that are custom made for my van.
+I got six midrange (about $100 each) covers from a company called VanEssential that are custom made for my van.
 (Many try making their own but are usually disappointed and wish they’d just plopped for the professionally made ones.)
 They have magnets in the perimeter that stick to the metal edges of the windows and fold up when you’re not using them.
-They work well and overall I’ve been happy with them.
-However, being black on the exterior side, they seem to work like a heat magnet in direct sunlight, amplifying the heat.
-But maybe if they were white or some reflective material, they wouldn’t be as stealthy?
+They work well, and overall I’ve been happy with them.
+However, being black on the exterior side, they seem to work like a heat magnet in direct sunlight.
+But maybe if they were white or a reflective material, they wouldn’t be as stealthy?

 Stealth